BLopo20/Parkinson-s-Disease-Datasets/README.md

 |Sex (Male/Female)|195/81          |29/50          |57/57           |
 |Age at diagnosis |58.26 ± 10.62   |N/A            |52.96 ± 16.52   |

-The following table contains the folders in the dataset, an example of the name and type of files in each folder and a description of each file.
+The following table contains the folders in the dataset, an example of the name and type of files in each folder, and a description of each file.

 |Folders      |Files name and type                                 |Description                                             |
 |-------------|----------------------------------------------------|--------------------------------------------------------|